-RAMJO is a collective of local government representatives with one voice and a solution-focused approach to engaging with state and federal government bodies.
+RAMJO presents themselves as a collective of Local Government representatives with one voice and a solution-focused approach to engaging with state and federal Government bodies.
 We seek to build a mutually beneficial relationship with these bodies to act as a 'sounding board' on matters and recommendations listed in this document, and to create the opportunities for the important issues of our communities to be heard and understood.

 Our vision of having 'a thriving region abundant in sustainable communities' is only possible with collaboration with likeminded organisations and industry stakeholders that are prepared to advocate for real and meaningful change to drive improved solutions for the major issues in our regions.
-Importantly, we recognise that the RAMJO footprint is only part of the Basin, and strategies that strengthen agriculture in our region must be developed in the context of the health of the entire Basin.